 4. The installed coverage rate or thickness of coatings, if part of the insulation system, shall be equal to or greater than that which was tested.

-302.5.3 Attic floors.
-When Test Method B is used to qualify the use of the spray-applied foam plastic on attic floors, the maximum thickness shall be based on the maximum thickness applied on the ceiling.
-When the testing incorporates a covering or coating used on the test walls, it shall be required for the attic floor application also.
+302.4.3 Attic floors.
+Where Test Method B is used to qualify the use of the spray-applied foam plastic on attic floors, the maximum thickness shall be based on the maximum thickness applied on the ceiling.
+Where the testing incorporates a covering or coating used on the test walls, it shall also be required for the attic floor application.